CH2-PS338/model-food-detection/README.md

 ## Overview

-This repository contains a machine learning model for food detection using TensorFlow and Keras.
-The model is designed to identify and classify different types of food items.
-The project also utilizes Pandas for data manipulation, Matplotlib for visualization, and the OS module for file system operations.
+This repository contains a machine learning model for food detection using transfer learning using MobileNetV2 and converted into TFLite.
+The model is designed to identify and detect types of food items.
+The project also utilizes OS module for file system operations, Tensorflow for transfer learning, anf Tensorand for monitoring the training.

 ## Technologies Used